cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started.md

 Once everything up and and runnning, we will show you how to tear down the entire thing.

+{%note title=Actionable%}
+Each step in the Getting Started section is called an `Actionable` - which means that now is a part of the guide in which you take action.
+All other information is descriptive Cloudify context.
+{%endnote%}

 You can choose to bootstrap on one of the following IaaS providers:

   - [OpenStack](plugin-openstack.html)